6190 Powers Ferry Rd NW, Suite 520, Atlanta, GA 30339 | In-Person and Online Therapy Sessions | 678-888-1717

 For children dealing with trauma or intense fears, EMDR helps the brain reprocess distressing memories.
 Through an eight‑phase approach that includes preparation, assessment, desensitization and installation of positive beliefs, EMDR has been extensively researched and shown to reduce the emotional distress associated with traumatic experiences.

-3. Ongoing therapy and support.
-Regular sessions (in‑person in Sandy Springs or virtually across Georgia) will focus on helping your child build coping skills, understand emotions and practice new behaviors.
+Ongoing therapy and support.
+Regular sessions (in‑person in Sandy Springs) will focus on helping your child build coping skills, understand emotions and practice new behaviors.
 You’ll receive regular progress updates and home exercises to reinforce skills between sessions.

-Our child therapists are compassionate, licensed professionals with advanced training in play therapy, CBT, EMDR and positive discipline.
+Our child therapists are compassionate, licensed professionals with advanced training in play therapy, CBT, EMDR Brainspotting, Art Therapy, and Positive Discipline.
 They specialize in working with children and families and are committed to creating a safe, fun and engaging environment for your child.

 Aurélie Weinstein